joeyjiron06/total-discovery-typeahead/README.md

 # Total Discovery Typeahead

-Hi and thank you for viewing my single page application which is built in response to [https://gist.github.com/amysutedja/1ba14c8fd501ac9196c463154e96e429](https://gist.github.com/amysutedja/1ba14c8fd501ac9196c463154e96e429).
-This was a really fun project to write because it tries to solve a real world problem.
-I tried to give it a look and feel of the total discovery website.
+Hi, and thank you for viewing my single page application, built in response to [https://gist.github.com/amysutedja/1ba14c8fd501ac9196c463154e96e429](https://gist.github.com/amysutedja/1ba14c8fd501ac9196c463154e96e429).
+This was a really fun project to write because it aims to solve a real world problem.
+I tried to give it the look and feel of the total discovery website.

 ## Getting Started